Skip to content

 Our display:

-A site that ranks by first-year value alone shows CSP at $1,810.
-Our ranking shows it at $610 in the steady-state column, with the full first-year math one click away.
-CSP is still a great card.
-It's just not the best card for someone who plans to hold it 5+ years.
+A site that ranks by first-year value alone shows CSP at $2,531 — then uses that number to rank it against cards you would also hold for years.
+Our ranking shows $1,331 in the steady-state column, with the full first-year math one click away.
+The $1,200 bonus is real, but it lands once; the $1,331 lands every year.

 When sign-up bonuses ACTUALLY matter